Code for Leasing Business Premises in England and Wales 2007

 The Lease Code 2007 contains detailed recommendations for the service charge information that should be given to tenants at the negotiation stage (see Heads of terms and the conduct of negotiations).

-In particular, the Lease Code 2007 reminds landlords to have regard to the RICS 2006 Code of Practice: Service Charges in Commercial Property (www.practicallaw.com/3-203-1847), which affects service charges commencing on or after 1 April 2007 (see Practice note, Service charges in commercial leases (www.practicallaw.com/3-339-5002)).
+In particular, the Landlord Code reminds landlords to have regard to the RICS 2006 Code of Practice: Service Charges in Commercial Property (www.practicallaw.com/3-203-1847).
+This has since been replaced by subsequent editions.
+For information on the current edition of the Service Charge Code, see Practice note, Third edition of RICS Code of practice for service charges in commercial property (www.practicallaw.com/4-557-5825).

 In addition, the Occupier's Guide advises tenants to: